 “I had a hard time learning some of the material in my pre-calculus class in my senior year,” said Meghan.
-“Mr. Joshi was willing to open up live lesson portals once a week to help me with whatever homework problems I did not understand and walk me through each step.
+“My teacher was willing to open up live lesson portals once a week to help me with whatever homework problems I did not understand and walk me through each step.
 This was a tremendous help and I never felt like he was rushing me or becoming impatient with me no matter how many homework questions I needed to be walked through.
 I felt like he cared that I really learned the material and wanted to prepare me as best as he could for the quizzes and tests.”

 - You are not the only one who struggles, so do not panic.

 - Stay organized, keep good daily notes especially keep the formulas handy-with clear meaning of each term in the formula.
 It is also useful to have a good reference such as BASIC MATH REVIEW ( here is one such resource)

 - Do the workbook, checkpoint, exam questions step-by-step in your notebook–and not quickly jump to one of the answer choices–so that you can identify the error.

 - Workbook practice is important in mastering a topic – so if needed, attend the live online sessions and get some help from your instructor.

 - Keep pace by doing your daily lesson.